Ford Capri MK1 1500 (1970)

 Tires, body, and underbody:

-- Body: Good condition with minor age-related signs of wear
+di tion with minor age-related signs of wear - Under

-Please view the photo gallery to get a comprehensive impression of the condition of the vehicle.
+Please view the photo gallery to get a com

 Known defects:

-Please view the photo gallery to get a comprehensive impression of the condition of the vehicle.
+Please take a look at the photo gallery to get a com

 Summary: